rajvipulraj401/JavascriptCodes_Practise/es6 code/README.md

- F) **Creating Shallow Copies**: The spread operator can be used to create a shallow copy of an object:
+ 6. **Creating Shallow Copies**: The spread operator can be used to create a shallow copy of an object:
 ```
 const obj = {a: 1, b: 2, c: 3};
 const copy = {...obj};